Cautions for Plug-n-Fire

 BASIC SAFETY

 Cautions Poster An 11" by 17" Kiln Cautions Poster is available for download.
-This has an abbreviated list of important kiln cautions that you can display in your studio.
+This has an abbreviated list of essential kiln cautions you can display in your studio.
 Be sure to read through the entire list of cautions here or in your instruction manual.

-Safety Notice - All cautions and requirements recommended by L&L Kiln Mfg.
-Inc. are intended to help users operate their kilns safely and effectively.
-Many of these cautions apply to kilns and ceramic processes in general.
+- L&L Kiln Mfg.
+Inc. provides safety guidelines to help users operate their kilns safely and effectively.
+Many of these precautions apply to all kilns and ceramic processes.

-- By using and/or downloading from this website, the user acknowledges that improperly installed, maintained, or operated process and manufacturing systems can pose serious and dangerous threats to worker safety, environmental integrity, and product/process quality.
+- By using or downloading content from this website, users acknowledge that improperly installed, maintained, or operated kilns and manufacturing systems can pose serious risks to worker safety, the environment, and product quality.

-- Kilns operate at high temperatures and use high voltages/amperages.
-If improperly installed, maintained, or used, they can cause severe personal or property damage.
+- Kilns operate at high temperatures and high voltage/amperage.
+If not installed, maintained, or used correctly, they can cause severe personal injury or property damage.

 ASSEMBLY

-- Replace thermocouples once they are no longer reasonably accurate.
+- Replace thermocouples when they are no longer providing accurate readings or are corroded.

-Use the Supplied Kiln Stand - Do not use kiln without the supplied stand.
+Use the Supplied Kiln Stand - Always use the supplied stand—never operate the kiln without it.

 - See this link about installing kiln on a wood floor.